 - Kinetics is the branch of physics that studies the cause that results in motion thus majorly considers force or torque.
 While kinematics is concerned with the parameters like position, acceleration, speed, etc. of the body while in motion.

-- Kinetics consider the mass of the body as it deals with force and we know F = ma, thus mass is a major considerable factor in case of kinetics.
+- Kinetics considers the mass of the body as it deals with force and we know F = ma, thus mass is a major considerable factor in the case of kinetics.
 However, the study of kinematics never considers the mass of the body.

 - When we deal with kinetics then force plays a crucial role as the different forces acting on the body is studied in kinetics.
 As against, though the motion of the body is the result of some applied force still kinematics is not concerned with the applied force.